 user name provided by the client and the client host to select the

 appropriate account row from the

-table.
-The server then authenticates the client, determining from
+system table.
+The server then authenticates the client,

-the account row which authentication plugin applies for the
+determining from the account row which authentication plugin

-If the account row specifies a plugin, the server invokes it to authenticate the user.
-If the server cannot find the plugin, an error occurs.
+If the server cannot find the plugin, an error occurs and the connection attempt is rejected.
+Otherwise, if the account row specifies a plugin, the server invokes it to authenticate the user.

 If the account row specifies no plugin name, the server authenticates the account using either the